briabar/Poopy/README.md

 yet.
 ## Dendencies and Runtime Environment
 The server must be run in python 2, and you must have the following modules installed:
+Flask
+Flask CORS
+requests

-Flask, install with "pip install flask"
+Install using: "pip install -r requirements.txt"
-Flask CORS, install with "pip install flask_cors" requests, install with "pip install requests"
 ##To Run
-Use command "python server.py"
+Use command "python server.py" and open index.html.

 Features
 ------------------